michaeljfriedman/economy-simulator/design.md

     off until they do.
 If they run out of employees, they go out of business (removed from the economy).

+## Version 2: Adds rehiring

+Fixed parameters:

+- Parameters from v1
+- People are always rehired when an opportunity arises

+Random variables:

+- Parameters from v1

+Simulation:

+- Add that each month, all unemployed people are rehired by a company, if one can afford them.
+Unemployed people are divided among companies as evenly as possible.

 ## Config format

 The config is a JSON object with the parameters: